Skip to navigation Skip to content

 • Re-run the Job Seeker Snapshot if the flag was withdrawn because the customer's original Job Seeker Snapshot responses have been clarified and the original Job Seeker Snapshot did not reflect their circumstances

-• Ensure all responses are corrected
+• Make sure all responses are corrected

-• Refer the customer to the appropriate Employment Services Provider
+• Refer the customer to the appropriate employment services provider

 Procedure ends here.